Cruttendan History, Family Crest & Coats of Arms

 Early History of the Cruttendan family

 This web page shows only a small excerpt of our Cruttendan research.
-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Cruttendan History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Cruttendan History in all our PDF Extended History products and printed products wherever possible.

 Cruttendan Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cruttendan include Crittenden, Cruttenden, Critenden, Crutenden and many more.

 Early Notables of the Cruttendan family (pre 1700)

 More information is included under the topic Early Cruttendan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cruttendan family